BastianCtld/Blender-LiDAR-HD-Tool/README.md

 > Only the Vulkan and Metal backends are supported for visualization.

 ![](images/ouéssant.jpeg)
-*The island of Ouéssant in 1:1 scale in Blender.
-10 points per square metre.*
+*The island of Ouéssant in 1:1 scale in Blender.*

 ![](images/nevers_classes.jpeg)
 *Points tinted by their class and shaded by their signal strength in Nevers.*